$3b regional fund creating two jobs in Wellington for every one in the regions - National

 "On a week-to-week basis, the amount of FTEs is going to change, so I really dispute trying to take snapshot in time and claiming that's accurate," she told Newstalk ZB earlier this week.

-Goldsmith said the figures had come from Government officials.
+Goldsmith said the figures had come from government officials.

 "New Zealanders deserve straight answers from Mr Jones, given he has responsibility for $3 billion of taxpayers' money.
 Instead, he shrugs and makes vague promises that jobs will materialise down the track."